IdealisticAI/Documentation/README.md

 > You cannot remove employees once they have joined the company.
 You can only manage their 'General Access' moving forward.

 ## Positions
-##### Employees can have no position, a single position, or multiple positions, which define their role and level in the company’s hierarchy.
+##### Employees can have no position, a single position or multiple positions, which define their role and level in the company’s hierarchy.
 ### Creating a position
 > description
 ### Renaming a position